LittleSound/slimeform/README.md

 #### Default message for form

 Use `defaultMessage`sq to define placeholders for form field validation information.
-The default value is `u00A0` , which will be escaped to `&nbsp` during rendering , to avoid the height collapse problem of '<p>' when there is no messages.
+The default value is `''`,you can set it to `u00A0` , which will be escaped to `&nbsp` during rendering , to avoid the height collapse problem of '<p>' when there is no messages.

-If you don't need this default, you can set defaultMessage to `''` or whatever placeholder you want.

 ```vue
 <script setup>